-Bacterial infections of the skin are very common among skin problems.
-Impetigo is often encountered.
-It is common in children, but no age group is exempt.
-It is contagious particularly within the family.
-There are two types.
-First, impetigo contagiosa which presents with honey colored crusts (scabs) and superficial erosions often on the face but can be found on any part of the body.
-The second, but less common, is bullous impetigo presenting with solitary fragile blisters which rupture easily leaving raw, weeping, denuded areas which spread peripherally.
+Impetigo is a common and highly contagious type of bacterial skin infection.
+While it is most common in children, no age group is exempt, and it is particularly contagious within the family.
+There are two types of impetigo.
+First, impetigo contagiosa, which presents with honey-colored crusts (scabs) and superficial erosions, often found on the face but can present on any part of the body.
+The second, but less common, is bullous impetigo, which presents with solitary fragile blisters which rupture easily, leaving raw, weeping, denuded areas which spread peripherally.
 New blisters sprout in the surrounding area.
 Prompt antibiotic therapy is rapidly curative.

-Bacterial paronychial (around the cuticle) infections are common particularly in nail biters, nurses, and after a manicure.
-These are exquisitely painful and present redness, swelling and acuminated pus under the cuticle or lateral nail fold of a finger.
+Bacterial paronychial (around the nail cuticle) infections are common particularly in nail biters, nurses, and after a manicure.
+These are extremely painful and present with redness, swelling and accumulated pus under the cuticle or lateral nail fold of a finger.
 It is very important these be treated early with drainage and antibiotics.
 If neglected, a felon may develop (a deep bacterial infection in the tendon spaces of the hand) which can prove extremely destructive with significant morbidity and loss of function.